venikman/FPF/FPF-Spec.md

     ✓ **Keep checklists declarative:** A **Checklist** should represent a state of the system (a condition) – essentially **state evidence** – not a sequence of actions.
 If order or process matters, model that explicitly via a **MethodDescription** or by using a **Γ** (Gamma) aggregator for process logic.
 In other words, state = “Ready” might require conditions A and B to be true (regardless of how you got there), whereas the procedure to get ready (do Step1 then Step2) should be a separate method or playbook.

 -   **“Retro-fix past assertions.”**
-    ✗ Going back to edit or reinterpret old StateAssertions after changing a threshold or gauge (e.g. “We updated the criteria, let’s ‘fix’ last quarter’s records to match”).
+    ✗ Going back to edit or reinterpret old StateAssertions after changing a threshold or NormalizationMethod (e.g. “We updated the criteria, let’s ‘fix’ last quarter’s records to match”).
     ✓ **Never alter historical assertions:** **Leave history as‑is.** If criteria change, issue new assertions under the new criteria going forward, and if needed, explicitly **version** the **NormalizationMethod/UNM** or checklist.
 Past assertions remain valid for the old version and their time; new ones apply henceforth.
 This ensures auditability and avoids erasing or rewriting what was true under earlier standards.

 ### A.19:End